-'Business as Usual' and or 'BAU' is a way of describing what is estimated to happen to Pemberton's emissions if the Village takes no further action to decrease emissions beyond what they are already doing and plan to do.
-Figure 10 shows emissions from the five sectors stacked on top of one another to show Pemberton's GHG emissions inventory from 2007 to 2018 and its 'Business as Usual' forecast from 2019 to 2050.
+'Business as Usual' and or 'BAU' is a way of describing what is estimated to happen to Pemberton's emissions if the Village takes no further action to decrease emissions beyond what they are already doing and plan to do. another to show Pemberton's GHG emissions inventory from 2007 to 2018 and its 'Business as Usual' forecast from 2019 to 2050.
 The modelling methodology used to by the Community Energy Association to determine these calculations for the Village of Pemberton is described in detail in Appendix C.